zmzubraj/APOLLO_Gov_Proposal_System/README.md

 After `main.py` completes, APOLLO prints a prediction‑accuracy table comparing forecasted outcomes with actual referendum results.
 When no current evaluations are available, the system samples five historical executed referenda to populate this table.

 > **Prerequisite:** `data/input/PKD Governance Data.xlsx` must exist and include executed referenda (e.g., populate it via `python src/data_processing/referenda_updater.py`).
 Without this data the fallback accuracy report cannot be generated.

+### 8. Draft Ranking & Workbook Storage

+For each data source (chat, forum, news, etc.) APOLLO drafts a proposal and forecasts its likelihood of approval.
+These drafts are ranked by the `approval_prob` produced by the forecasting step, and the highest‑scoring draft is selected as the main proposal.
+Every generated draft is still persisted in the governance workbook at `data/input/PKD Governance Data.xlsx` under the `Proposals` sheet with a `stage` of `draft`.
+The final chosen text is recorded again with `stage` set to `final`, and any on‑chain submission adds a `submission_id` with `stage` set to `submitted` so that all iterations remain auditable.

 ---